elzoughby/STM32H7xx-Startup/README.md

 Because the startup code is not inserted automatically, the programmer must usually assemble it himself and include the resulting object file among the list of input files to the linker.
 Every microcontroller has its own startup code, so before creating a project make sure you have the necessary startup code for the specific microcontroller. [[more](http://eagerlearning.org/microcontrollers/theory/startup-code/)]

+## License

+Video Download Manager is distributed under the terms of the MIT license.
+See [LICENSE](https://github.com/elzoughby/vdm/blob/master/LICENSE) for details.
+Opening a pull requests is assumed to signal agreement with these licensing terms.